Mirantis/virtlet/docs/volumes.md

 ```

 #### Driver Implemetation details
-1. It's expected driver's binary resides at `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/virtlet~flexvolume_driver/flexvolume_driver` before kubelet is started
+1. It's expected driver's binary resides at `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/virtlet~flexvolume_driver/flexvolume_driver` before kubelet is started.
 Note: If you're using Daemonset for virtlet deployment, you don't need to bother about that.
-2. Kubelet calls libvirt driver and passes volume info to it
+1. Kubelet calls libvirt driver and passes volume info to it
-3. Libvirt driver uses standart kubelet's dir `/var/lib/kubelet/pods/<pod-id>/volumes/virtlet~flexvolume_driver/<volume-name>` to store formed xml definitions to be used by virtlet.
+1. Libvirt driver uses standart kubelet's dir `/var/lib/kubelet/pods/<pod-id>/volumes/virtlet~flexvolume_driver/<volume-name>` to store formed xml definitions to be used by virtlet.
 It's expected to have three files for each volume: disk.xml, secret.xml and key in case of you have cephx auth, ohterwise only disk.xml will be generated.

 See below example with details:
 ```